What is biochar?

 - Biochar may also be used for its water filtration properties.

 Despite all these possible benefits, it is still early days in terms of learning about how biochar works and establishing what is the ‘best biochar for the job at hand’.
+The exciting thing about biochar is that by trying to understand how it works is actually driving forward our understanding of soil ecology in general.
+The latest research implies that it is all about Eh and not Ph, conductivity and electron exchange.

 Do some types of soil benefit more than others from biochar addition?